dentarg/auth0-blog/_posts/2017-12-21-the-complete-guide-to-deploying-javascript-applications-part-1.markdown

     <li>**[Tailwind](https://tailwindcss.com/):** A utility-first CSS framework for rapid UI development </li>
   </ul>

-A couple of JavaScript front-end frameworks that can be used on the front-end are:
+  A couple of JavaScript frameworks that can be used on the front end are:

   <ul>
     <li>**[React](https://getbootstrap.com/)**</li>